pgbouncer/pgbouncer/doc/usage.md

 :   Current number of connections for this database.

 max_client_connections
-:   Maximum number of allowed connections for this pgbouncer instance, as set by max_db_client_connections per database.
+:   Maximum number of allowed client connections for this pgbouncer instance, as set by max_db_client_connections per database.

 current_client_connections
 :   Current number of connections for this pgboucer instance.